edgedb/edgedb/docs/reference/sql_support.rst

 .. warning::

-    Make sure to require SSL encryption in your SQL tool or client when using EdgeDB's SQL support
+    EdgeDB server requires TLS by default, and this is also true for our SQL support.
+Make sure to require SSL encryption in your SQL tool or client when using EdgeDB's SQL support.
+Alternatively, you can disable the TLS requirement by setting the ``EDGEDB_SERVER_BINARY_ENDPOINT_SECURITY`` environment
+    variable to ``optional``.

 Object types in your EdgeDB schema are exposed as regular SQL tables containing all the data you store in your EdgeDB database.